cloudnativedemo/liberty-mcp-server/README.md

 1. Open http://localhost:8080/ in your browser
 2. Click the chat icon in the bottom right corner to start a conversation
 3. Ask weather-related questions like:
-   - What's the weather forecast for Maui, Hawaii?
+   - What's the 3 day weather forecast for Maui, Hawaii?
    - Will I need an umbrella this week in Austin, TX?
    - Will it snow in the next 4 days in Toronto, Canada?
    - Who's going to see more rainfall this week, Maui, Hawaii or Seattle, Washington?